Is It Correct to Say “Many Thanks”?

 • Informal Settings: “Thanks a Lot” or simply “Thanks” works well in casual conversations.

-See also Is It Correct to Say “Thanks for Letting Me Know”?
+See also Is It Correct to Say “Well Wishes”?

 Cross-Language and Cultural Perspectives on Gratitude